How to write effective Google Ads copy for PPC (with best practices and examples)

 Callout Extension

-This text can be used to put just about anything that helps support the ad.
+This text can be used for just about anything that helps support the ad.
 Similar to sitelinks, however, it’s best if this text is complimentary and doesn’t repeat what’s in the original ad.
 These can be a quick list of features, benefits, or more information (like “Free Shipping”) if it didn’t fit in the ad text.

 Structured snippet assets